The Cave Where Outcasts Became an Army — Modern Paraphrase | fresh.bible

 Then he turned to his guards:

-But own guards refused.
+But Saul's own guards refused.
 They would not raise a hand against the of God.
 Even soldiers under direct royal command had a line they wouldn't .

-So turned to Doeg:
+So Saul turned to Doeg:

 "You do it."

 Let that sit for a moment.
-The king of Israel ordered the massacre of God's own — the very people who served at the heart of — because a fugitive ate some bread. did to an Israelite city what God had commanded to do to its enemies.
+The king of ordered the massacre of God's own priests — the very people who served at the heart of — because a fugitive ate some bread.
+Saul did to an Israelite city what God had commanded to do to its enemies.
 He turned his sword inward.
 He destroyed the people he was supposed to protect.

 This is what unchecked power looks like when it's fueled by fear.
 It doesn't just hurt the guilty.
 It annihilates everyone nearby.

-had killed the of the Lord.
+Saul had killed the priests of the Lord.

-response was raw and honest — no deflection, no excuses:
+David's response was raw and honest — no deflection, no excuses:

 Then he said something that held both grief and resolve: